anthonytedja/notion/README.md

 ## Features

 - Mobile friendly
-- Supports both light and dark modes
+- JS local storage to remember light and dark mode settings

 ## Built With